HelenaKschidock/macro-micro/README.md

 ## Coupling with Nutils

-For the same problem, similar macro and micro simulations have also been [implemented in Nutils](https://github.com/IshaanDesai/coupled-heat-conduction), which can be coupled with their DuMu^x^ counterparts.
+For the same problem, similar macro and micro simulations have also been [implemented in Nutils](https://github.com/IshaanDesai/coupled-heat-conduction), which can be coupled with their DuMu<sup>x</sup> counterparts.
 To do so:

 ### Setup the Nutils macro and micro case files